hnguyen094/Living-IF/if_projects/test.materials/Release/source.txt

 	otherwise if introspection counter is 3:
 		say "Ah, time.
 For thousands of years, humankind worried about their limited lifespan.
 But no more.
 In the last century, the advancements in medicine have allowed wealthy people to streamline the ability to live forever.
 The layman[’]s explanation?
 The cells are told to stop aging, and failed organs are replaced with artificial ones.[line break]
 			[line break]And it was a simple decision, really.
 			[line break]You can remember the exact layout of your desk, years ago, when you made the decision.
-You turn around and see it just the way it was that day, in the corner of the room.";
+You turn around and see it just the way it was that day, in the corner of the room. ";
 		now the desk is in the Living Room;
 		Increase introspection counter by 1; [should now be 4] say the description;